icub-tech-iit/documentation/docs/icub_operating_systems/other-machines/generic-machine.md

 You have two options:

-- Static IP address (this option is **mandatory**  if there is no DHCP in your subnet - like in the case of [the iCub server laptop](icub-server-laptop.md) - or if your machine is the DHCP server - this is the case of  [the "real" iCub server](icub-server-from-image.md) )
+- Static IP address (this option is **mandatory**  if there is no DHCP in your subnet - like in the case of the [iCub Console Server](icub-server-laptop.md) - or if your machine is the DHCP server - this is the case of  the [iCub Dedicated Server](icub-server-from-scratch.md) )
 - Dynamic DHCP IP address

 ## Configuration methods